 - Wildlife nuisances; or

-Defendants ordered to complete a treatment program have a financial incentive.
-Upon successful completion, the court may suspend the fine except for the minimum amount.4
+If you are ordered to complete a treatment program, you have a financial incentive.
+Upon successful completion, the court may suspend the fine except for the minimum amount.5

-Example: Shelly gets convicted of cruelty to animals as a first-offense for mistreating her dog, causing it to become a dangerous dog that needs to be put down.
-The judge decides not to order any jail.
-Instead, the judge fines her the maximum amount of $1,000. ($500 is the minimum for a first-time offense.)
+Example: Shelly gets convicted of cruelty to animals as a first-offense.
+The judge fines her the maximum amount of $1,000. ($500 is the minimum for a first-time offense.)
 Following an evaluation, the court orders Shelly to complete anger management.
 If Shelly finishes the program, the court may suspend $500 of the fine.
 She would still need to pay the $500 mandatory minimum fine.

 4. What are ways to fight the charges?

-- The defendant did not realize the animal was at risk of harm.
-And the defendant’s beliefs were reasonable.
+- You did not have reason to believe the animal was at risk of harm.

-- Someone made a false report accusing the defendant;
+- Someone made a false report accusing you.

-- The animal attacked the defendant.
-And the defendant acted in reasonable self-defense.
+- The animal attacked you, and you acted in reasonable self-defense.

-- The animal was used for livestock, research, a rodeo, or hunting.
-And the defendant complied with applicable laws and/or industry practices;
+- The animal was used for livestock, research, a rodeo, or hunting, and you complied with applicable laws and/or industry practices.

-- The defendant was trapping wildlife.
-And it was in line with Colorado law;
+- You were trapping wildlife in line with Colorado law.

-- A peace officer discovered the animal from an illegal search and seizure or had no probable cause to arrest the defendant.
+- A peace officer discovered the animal from an illegal search and seizure.

 5. How does it affect immigration?